drkvogel/retrasst/notes/big-list.md

 ﻿## todo

- * overallStatus() or sampleStatus() method for a sample - e.g. status of the primary, or if the primary was not found, and there is a secondary, the status of the secondary?
+ * overallStatus() or sampleStatus() method for a sample
+    * e.g. status of the primary, or if the primary was not found, and there is a secondary, the status of the secondary?

- * sample, vial, aliquot - settle on maybe two of thse (sample and aliquot; or sample and vial?)
+ * sample, vial, aliquot - settle on maybe two of these words
- * crashes on release build?
- * `l_cryovial_retrieval.time_stamp` should default to 'now'?
+    * (sample and aliquot; or sample and vial?)

  * make sure both aliquots are dealt with whatever happens
     * save both primary and secondary - secondary aliquots should always be saved if present
     * accept():
         * if primary aliquot !collected # expected, ignored, not found (now found?)
     * save secondary as `IGNORED` if not required? primary was

  * collect empties (all vials "accepted" or "not found") for discard
     * at the end of processing each chunk, if source boxes are now empty
     * unlikely for test tasks but rat tanks may throw old boxes away
     * all source boxes from a reorganisation task should end up empty
     * ask user to confirm that vessel/structure/slot is now empty
     * otherwise box should be referred

  * sign off on exit (complete or not):
-    * Ask the relevant question(s) from the URS
-    * check cryo/store old/new params correct for `LCDbCryovialRetrieval`
+    * check cryo/store old/new params correct for `LCDbCryovialRetrieval`?
     * `c_box_retrieval`: set `time_stamp`, `status` = 1 (part-filled)
     * changes to `c_box_retrieval`, `cryovial_store`
     * update `cryovial_store` (old and new, primary and secondary)